gnolang/blog/posts/2024-05-21_the-gnome/README.md

 By combining Swiss folklore and the original description by Paracelsus, we can describe gnomes in the following manner:
-1. At first, gnomes create timeless value for humanity.
+・At first, gnomes create timeless value for humanity.
-2. Humanity becomes corrupted through greed and abuses these timeless values.
+・Humanity becomes corrupted through greed and abuses these timeless values.
-3. Finally, the gnomes take remedial action.
+・Finally, the gnomes take remedial action.

 Whether the timeless value is that of an element such as gold, or that of a protocol such as crypto(currencies), gnomes are hardworking alchemists who wish